National Academy of Arbitrators: Research and Education Foundation

 Established in 1985, the National Academy of Arbitrators Research and Education Foundation (NAA-REF) focuses on supporting research, training, and education in labor and employment dispute resolution.
 It sponsors projects studying grievance procedures, arbitration processes, and the impact of law on these methods.
-REF also supports educational programs, publications, and projects promoting integrity and competence in arbitration and mediation.
+The REF also supports educational programs, publications, and projects promoting integrity and competence in arbitration and mediation.

-Arbitration Info Website
+Arbitration Info website

-The NAA, in with the Center for the Study of Dispute Resolution at the University of Missouri School of Law, created the Arbitration Info website—a neutral and comprehensive source providing information about arbitration in the workplace.
-This initiative aims to be an educational resource for the public and journalists, refraining from generating business for specific arbitrators or arbitration practice groups.
-The website provides resources for the media such as a listing of experts and arbitrators who can discuss current events involving arbitration and/or labor relations matters and who are able to educate generally or to comment on a particular situation.
-The website also houses news articles and commentary regarding arbitration.
+The NAA, in collaboration with the Center for the Study of Dispute Resolution at the University of Missouri School of Law, created the Arbitration Info website, intended as a neutral source providing information about arbitration in the workplace.
+This initiative aims to serve as an educational resource for the public and journalists, refraining from generating business for specific arbitrators or arbitration practice groups.
+The website provides resources for the media, such as a listing of experts and arbitrators who can discuss current events involving arbitration or labor relations matters.
+It also houses news articles and commentary regarding arbitration.

-Prominent Publications and Resources.
+Publications and resources

 For years, the Academy published its proceedings through the Bureau of National Affairs.
-Recognized as authoritative commentary and research on arbitration in labor management relations, these Proceedings are available online.
-See, Proceedings of the National Academy of Arbitrators, Vols.
-1-63, 1948-2010.
+These proceedings have been cited as influential commentary and research on arbitration in labor management relations.

-Additionally, the NAA has produced two treaties - "The Common Law of the Workplace: The Views of Arbitrators," edited by Theodore J. St. Antoine, and "Fifty Years in the World of Work," edited by Gladys W. Gruenberg, Joyce M. Najita, and Dennis R. Nolan.
+Additionally, the NAA has produced two treatises: The Common Law of the Workplace: The Views of Arbitrators, edited by Theodore J. St. Antoine, and Fifty Years in the World of Work, edited by Gladys W. Gruenberg, Joyce M. Najita, and Dennis R. Nolan.

-These books are not official NAA Policy or viewpoint, but present scholarly articles written with differing viewpoints.
-In fact, the arbitrators disagree with one another on some major points.
-As the title reflects, there is a difference of opinion as to whether there is a "common law of the shop."
-Upon careful reading, these analyses are tied to the record made before the arbitrator, and the unique elements of the contracts which the arbitrator is trying to apply and interpret.
-Black letter principles are followed by analytical examples.
-First-line arbitrators are not applying a monolithic "The law of the shop," but are instead trying to apply "The law of a shop.'
-The book gives some useful insight into how individual arbitration cases are really decided by arbitrators.
+These books do not represent official NAA policy, but rather present scholarly articles with differing viewpoints.
+The texts emphasize that arbitrators interpret specific contracts rather than applying a universal "law of the shop."

-The Academy’s official website, www.naarb.org, contains many resources including the Academy's History, Officers and Committees, Constitution and By-Laws, Membership Guidelines, a Directory of Members with contact information, Regional Activities, as well as future meeting notices and registration information.
+The Academy’s official website contains resources including the Academy's history, constitution and by-laws, membership guidelines, and a directory of members.